jackattackyang/DSCI_522_Pokemon_Legendariness_Classifier/doc/Final_Report.md

 Figure 3: Pokemon Type Comparison

-“Flying”, “Dragon” and “Psychic” types take up a disproportionate number of all legendaries, given their representation.
+“Flying”, “Dragon” and “Psychic” types make up a disproportionate number of all legendaries.
 We would expect these types to play a role as legendary predictors.

 #### Analysis